The Vale of Arryn

 Lord Viktor Corbray and his son, Branwyn, die in a shipwreck off the coast of the Vale, due to storms.
 Lady Tesni Corbray is presumed dead as well.

 Lady Camilla Corbray assumes the mantle of Heart's Home and The Paps.

 Lord Athen Arryn, son of Andar Arryn, now the fourth liege lord of the Vale in a year, is named Lord of the Vale and comes to King's Landing.

-At request by Lady Camilla, King Aeron legitimizes Viktor Corbray's bastard, Elliot Stone, now to be named Elliot Corbray and declares that he will be granted all rights of inheritance, possibly placing him before Ysmay, the older trueborn daughter.
+At request by Lady Camilla, King Aeron legitimizes Viktor Corbray's bastard, Elliott Stone, now to be named Elliott Corbray and declares that he will be granted all rights of inheritance, possibly placing him before Ysmay, the older trueborn daughter.

 Lord Athen Arryn is betrothed to Lady Camilla Corbray who goes missing shortly after, never to found or heard from.

 After a mere few months of being Lord of the Vale, Athen Arryn is found dead in the consulate along with Lord Eon Royce.
 It looked to be the product of a physical altercation near a stairwell.

 Lord Gerold Arryn is named Lord of the Vale and travels to King's Landing, his new wife following him a few days after.
 This is now the 5th Lord Paramount of the Vale to travel to King's Landing in a year.

 Lord Artys Arryn joins his brother in King's Landing.
 Quickly, a conflict arises and accusations are thrown between the two and it does not seem to be resolved.

 Lord Arryn travels back to the Eyrie along with all those that had traveled to King's Landing from the Vale.
 He calls a council, calling all of his banners to join him in the Eyrie.